perploug/UmbracoTemplateConverter/README.md

         /usercontrols/ConverterDashboard.ascx
     </control>

 Then open the dashboard in Umbraco, and click the convert button, and you're done.

 You will probably need to go through some of the templates to sort of the areas where the converter didnt do things properly, there are areas it cannot handle good enough, but non of your templates are lost, they are still in the /masterpages folder for reference.

+## Known issues
+Rendering multipl asp:content sections on a page mistakenly nests the outputted @RenderSection() helpes and leaves the closing asp:content element on the page, but is fairly easy to clean-up.